"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 Chambers UK Bar, 2022

-Cameron specialises in regulatory law with an emphasis on consumer law, associated fraud, health and safety, fire safety, food safety and product safety.
-He has represented clients in some of the most significant and high-profile cases in his areas of specialism over the last twenty years, in both the criminal and civil jurisdictions, and is recognised as a leader in his field by both Chambers and Partners and the Legal 500.
+He has represented clients in some of the most significant and high-profile cases in these areas over the last twenty years in both the civil and criminal jurisdictions.
+He is recognised as a leader in his field by both Chambers and Partners and the Legal 500.

 • Cameron is the go-to barrister for prosecuting our multi-handed, complex consumer fraud cases.